 Putting is without a doubt one of the most important factors of the game.
 Is the final stroke, the culmination.
 There are few things that compare to a well-sunk putt and we know the heartbreak of a missed 3-footer all too well… thinking about this key factor of the game we wanted to see the average putts per round that Golfers of different Handicap have.
 To do this we analyzed data from millions of golf rounds and broke it down for you.

-We focused on the Average Number of Putt per Round (18 holes), and complemented it with GIR Putts, and Non-GIR Putts to add a little more context.
+We focused on the Average Number of Putts per Round (18 holes), and complemented it with GIR Putts, and Non-GIR Putts to add a little more context.

-In fact, Non-GIR putts is also a great indication of your short game ability around the green.
+In fact, Non-GIR putts are a great indication of your short game ability around the green.
 Why?
 The closer you leave your approach to the hole, the shorter (and easier) the putt which typically represents fewer strokes.

 Crossmatching your data in your TheGrint profile and comparing it to this graph should help you understand if putting is a strength or a weakness in your game.
 By using TheGrint’s App Stats Module, you can easily keep track of your putting and short game, and identify opportunities to save some strokes and improve your game.